AppImage/docs.appimage.org/source/packaging-guide/discoverability.md

 ## Social Media

 Also be sure to advertise your new AppImage on social media, for example on Twitter, blogs, etc.
+Be sure to use the `#AppImage` hashtag for additional discoverability.

 ## AppImageHub